-Early works and limited site preparation activity for the bridge for this year will start in October 2018.
-Preliminary activity is required in preparation for the start of project construction scheduled to begin in summer 2019.
+Early works and limited site preparation activity for the bridge for this year will start in October 2018 through late spring 2019.
+Early work activity is required in preparation for the start of project construction scheduled to begin in summer 2019.

 Minimal disruption to local residents and businesses is anticipated during this early work activity.
 Crew and equipment will be onsite in stages so residents and businesses can anticipate observing various activities throughout the rest of 2018.
 All early work activity is being conducted in accordance with City regulations and the regulatory requirements as part of the Parks Canada Detailed Impact Assessment (DIA).